Two giants and one small cap are Cowen's top three retail ideas amid coronavirus uncertainty

 (This story is for CNBC Pro subscribers only.)

-Two big box retailers and one little-known grocery business are Cowen's high conviction picks in the retail space as the industry deals with the significant headwinds from the coronavirus.
+Two big-box retailers and one lower-profile grocery business are Cowen's high-conviction picks in the retail space as the industry deals with the significant headwinds from the coronavirus.

 Got a confidential news tip?
 We want to hear from you.